 www.aria.mgmresorts.com/blossom

-Blossom isn’t just one of Las Vegas’ best Asian restaurants, it’s often among the 10 best restaurants in the city.
+Blossom isn’t just one of Las Vegas’ best Asian restaurants; it’s often among the ten best restaurants in the city.
 A premier restaurant at the five-star Aria, Blossom is famous for offering a 100-dish menu, with signature dishes like Peking duck ($128) and Mongolian beef ($34).
 However, you have many other popular dishes to consider, including kung pao chicken ($32), beef broccoli ($34) and BBQ pork ($18).
-Of course, seafood dishes are available, as well as fried rice and noodle dishes.
+Of course, seafood dishes, fried rice, and noodle dishes are available.
 Blossom is a 134-seat fine dining restaurant and includes two VIP rooms.
 Led by chef Chi Kwon Choi, Blossom was once the recipient of the Epicurean Award for the Best Chinese Restaurant in Las Vegas.

 Genting Palace